25 things to keep in your car

 6. Tire Pump and Sealant

-Keeping wth the tire theme, you can also go a step further and have a portable tire inflator so you never have to rely on air from a gas station.
-If you have a minor puncture, filling the tire with air and sealing it will allow you to safety drive to your destination.
+Keeping with the tired theme, you can also go a step further and have a portable tire inflator so you never have to rely on air from a gas station.
+If you have a minor puncture, filling the tire with air and sealing it will allow you to safely drive to your destination.

 7. Jumper Cables/Emergency Road Kit